TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Conditions/Reference.rst

       [globalVar = GP:style = ]

-   This will match, if the GET/POST variable "L" equals 8 or the GET/POST variable "M" equals 2 or both::
+   This will match, if the GET/POST variable "foo" equals 8 or the GET/POST variable "M" equals 2 or both::

-      [globalVar = GP:L = 8, GP:M = 2]
+      [globalVar = GP:foo = 8, GP:M = 2]

    Similar to GP, but with array parts of tx_demo from GET and POST merged before matching::